-Accreditation gives the assurance that programmes of education in nutrition and dietetics are in compliance with defined standards.
+Accreditation gives the assurance that medical education programmes are in compliance with defined standards.
 In general, accreditation asks the following questions:

 - 1. What are the objectives of the education programme? - 2.
 Has the institution organised its programmes and resources to accomplish these objectives? - 3.
 What is the evidence that the school is accomplishing its objectives?